followthepowells/pl4/README.md

 Duration in minutes: 120<br>
 Activities:<br>
 [X] Learned how to create a log<br>
-    [X] Created this markdown editor to log all my tasks
+    [X] Created this markdown editor to log all my tasks:  https://followthepowells.github.io/pl4/